Sales presentation

 As a selling technique, a sales presentation or sales pitch is a line of talk that attempts to persuade someone or something, with a planned sales presentation strategy of a product or service designed to initiate and close a sale of the product or service.

 A sales pitch is essentially designed to be either an introduction of a product or service to an audience who knows nothing about it, or a descriptive expansion of a product or service that an audience has already expressed interest in.
 Sales professionals prepare and give a sales pitch, which can be either formal or informal, and might be delivered in any number of ways.
-A sales pitch may be invited by an organisation looking to obtain supplies or services, for example in a commissioning context.
+A sales pitch may be invited by an organization looking to obtain supplies or services, for example in a commissioning context.